-40. The presence of COVID-19 has caused civil authorities throughout the country to issue orders requiring the suspension of business at a wide range of establishments, including civil authorities with jurisdiction over Plaintiff's business (the "Civil Authority Orders").

-41. On March 19, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 2) suspending all gatherings, events, or activities of twenty-five or more persons and gatherings of any size where six-foot distance between persons could not be maintained.
-The Order also prohibited on-premises consumption of food or drink at all restaurants and bars, effective March 19, 2020.
+- 40. The presence of COVID-19 has caused civil authorities throughout the country to issue orders requiring the suspension of business at a wide range of establishments, including civil authorities with jurisdiction over Plaintiff's business (the "Civil Authority Orders"). - 41.
+On March 19, 2020, Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 2) suspending all gatherings, events, or activities of twenty-five or more persons and gatherings of any size where six-foot distance between persons could not be maintained.
 The Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people."

-42. On March 20, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 3) amended the March 19, 2020, Order to implement more stringent measures.
-The Order reiterated the prohibition of on-premises consumption of food or drink at all restaurants and bars.

-43. On March 27, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 4) requiring the closure of all nonessential businesses and services and prohibiting all non-work related gathering of 10 or more persons.
-The Order reiterated the prohibition of on-premises consumption of food or drink at all restaurants and bars.
+- 42. On March 27, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 3) requiring the closure of all nonessential businesses and services, which included retail "Clothing, shoe, and clothing-accessory stores" such as Plaintiff.
 This order has been in effect since March 28, 2020.
-The Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people."

-44. On April 3, 2020, the Alabama State Health Officer issued a civil authority Stay-at-Home order (attached hereto as Exhibit 5) requiring Alabama residents to "stay at his or her place of residence except as necessary to perform . . . 'essential activities.'"
-The Order reiterated the prohibition of on-premises consumption of food or drink at all restaurants and bars.

-45. On April 28, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 6) allowing certain businesses to re-open with restrictions but maintained the prohibition of on-premises consumption of food or drink at all restaurants and bars.
+The Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people." - 43.
+On April 3, 2020, the Alabama State Health Officer issued a civil authority Stay-at-Home order (attached hereto as Exhibit 4) requiring Alabama residents to "stay at his or her place of residence except as necessary to perform . . . 'essential activities.'" - 44.
+On April 28, 2020, the Alabama State Health Officer issued a civil authority Safer-at-Home order (attached hereto as Exhibit 5) allowing retailers, including Plaintiff, to re-open but limited occupancy to no more than fifty percent of normal occupancy and required social distancing and sanitation in compliance with CDC and Alabama Department of Public Health guidelines. - 45.
+These Civil Authority Orders and proclamations, as they relate to the closure of all "non-essential businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.

-46. On May 8, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 7) allowing on-premises consumption of food and drink at restaurants and bars subject to social distancing and other restrictions beginning on May 11, 2020.

-47. These Civil Authority Orders and proclamations, as they relate to the closure of all "non-essential businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
 This is particularly true in places where business is conducted, such as Plaintiff's, as the requisite contact and interaction causes a heightened risk of the property becoming infected with COVID-19.

-48. The Civil Authority Orders prohibited access to Plaintiff's Covered

-Property and the area immediately surrounding Covered Property, in response to dangerous physical conditions resulting from a Covered Cause of Loss, i.e. the COVID-19 pandemic.
+46. The Civil Authority Orders prohibited access to Plaintiff's Covered Property and the area immediately surrounding Covered Property, in response to dangerous physical conditions resulting from a Covered Cause of Loss under the Policy, i.e. the COVID-19 pandemic.